Gross rentals in CRE is (generally) the total amount paid by a tenant to a landlord*, every month.

 Gross rental can be either be displayed as a rate per sqm of GLA per month, or a total monthly value.

-Generally, but not always
+Generally, but not always:

 - Gross rentals = net rentals + “operating costs“

-- Gross rentals excludes electricity and water
+- Gross rentals exclude variable costs like electricity and water

 Exclusions from gross rentals